uvarc/rc-website/content/userinfo/hpc/slurm.md

 ### MIG GPU Partition

+### MIG GPU Partition

-We’re excited to announce the launch of a new MIG-enabled GPU partition (`gpu-mig`), available after our August 12th, 2025 scheduled maintenance.
-MIG (Multi-Instance GPU) allows a single NVIDIA A100 80GB GPU device to be subdivided into 7 smaller, isolated "slices" each with approximately 10GB GPU memory so that multiple jobs can run concurrently on one physical card, each with guaranteed memory and compute.
+MIG (Multi-Instance GPU) allows a single GPU device to be subdivided into smaller, isolated "slices" so that multiple jobs can run concurrently on one physical card, each with guaranteed memory and compute.
+We currently have two MIG-enabled GPU nodes in the `gpu-mig` partition - 1 NVIDIA A100 80GB and 1 NVIDIA RTX PRO 6000.

-**Why this change?**
+**Why choose this partition?**

 - Shorter wait times: Smaller jobs no longer block an entire 80 GB GPU.
 - Right-sized resources: Request only what you need—reduce waste, improve fairness.